-A calculated core loss value of 76 mW is acceptable and a good reason to use ferrite for the core material.
+A calculated core loss value of 76 mW is acceptable, so using ferrite for the core material is a good choice.

 The CAD package is used in the PCB trace design to calculate the trace DCR for the primary and secondary DC resistance.